zibler/blog/2021-02/colemak.md

 It is the beginning of week 4.
 I have been typing using Colemak exclusively for about a week now, perhaps a bit more.
 I am getting better at typing faster, especially when typing live in front of people.
 I have been practicing online mainly on monkeytype.com now.
 Yesterday I changed the settings so that the tests would use the 10k most used words in the English language.
 Unfortunately, this caused my wpm to drop to about 40, when I was already typing a bit above that.
 It only means more combinations of letters I am not used to.
 I will press on though.

+Something interesting happened today in this journey.
+I was asked to take some notes during a meeting.
+Now, before the switch I was able to do just that and capture almost all the conversations without any problem.
+Granted, there was spelling mistakes, but I would always go back and fix those after the fact.
+However, I was not able to do that today.
+Instead, I had to take notes by hand and then transcribe.
+Not bad, but things like this make me wonder if this is worth it.

 and if you are wondering....yes...I wrote this with colemak